lovehumanity/lovehumanity.github.io/_posts/2022/2022-05-02-Right-Effort.md

 My advice with all following the path to liberation from dukka is to seek to mediate on how not having one of the elements leads you to suffering or dukka.
 But it’s important to practice mindfulness also when seeking to master any of the noble eightfold paths and my advice would be to really spend some time studying from online material and books what the Buddha really meant by the different elements of the noble eightfold paths because my way of explaining it may not be best suited for you.

-I also advise that you seek to spend some time contemplating and recognizing the ways that you break the any of the eightfold paths in your life.
+I also advise that you seek to spend some time contemplating and recognizing the ways that you break any of the eightfold paths in your life.
 I also just want to add that you don’t master the eightfold path in chronological order i.e right understanding, right intention etc. It really depends on the person in which order they master the noble eightfold path.
 Generally, those who have strong mental discipline are more likely to find it a lot easier to master those elements on the eightfold path associated with mental discipline; i.e right concentration, right mindfulness, and right effort.

 Feel free to read my other articles on Buddhism which may give you some guidance on how you can master the noble eightfold path or seek to read up on them as like I said my means of explaining may not be as clearly spoken as someone with more expertise on the subject.